muralivnv/cpp-pyplot/README.md

 pyp.data_args(_p(vec));
 ```

+For more complicated examples using matplotlib-subplots and bokeh-lib see **examples** folder in this repo.

 ## ```pyp.data_args```
 Member function, `data_args`, is a variadic template function.
 Each container that is passed into `data_args` need to be wrapped using the macro `_p` (`p` stands for *pair*).
 For example, instead of passing containers like